swiftlang/swift-evolution/proposals/0117-non-public-subclassable-by-default.md

 ## Introduction

-Since Swift 1, marking a class `public` provides two different capabilities: it allows other modules to instantiate and use the type, and it also allows other modules to define subclasses of it.
+Since Swift 1, marking a class `public` provides two different capabilities: it allows other modules to instantiate and use the class, and it also allows other modules to define subclasses of it.
 This proposal suggests splitting these into two different concepts.
 This means that marking a class `public` allows the class to be